Patricia Grace: Personal life

 Grace was married to children's author Kerehi Waiariki Grace, having met him at teachers' college.
 They had seven children together, and he died in 2013.
 Grace has described their marriage as one of shared contributions: "My husband and I worked together on everything that needed to be done.
 It wasn't as though I had to do the housework and look after the children, because we shared all this."
 Her novel Chappy (2015) was dedicated to him.
 Their daughter Kohai is an acclaimed weaver, and their sons Wiremu and Himonia are filmmakers.

 Grace does voluntary work, such as managing iwi work schemes for unemployed people.
-In 2014, she won a legal battle against the New Zealand government, which had tried to compulsorily acquire land at Hongoeka Bay under the Public Works Act in order to build an expressway.
+In 2014, she won a legal battle against the New Zealand Government, which had tried to compulsorily acquire land at Hongoeka Bay under the Public Works Act in order to build an expressway.
 The court decided that the land, which was the last remaining part of Wi Parata's landholdings held by his descendants, should be protected as a Māori reservation.
-Grace still lives in Hongoeka on her ancestral land and close to her home marae (meeting place).
+As of 2021, Grace was still living in Hongoeka, on her ancestral land and close to her home marae (meeting place).